 Market entry is one of the top strategies used in business development.
 This is a powerful way to expand your business if you saturated your current market.

 A new market means new customers thus new revenue that didn’t previously exist.
 You can enter new markets using different ways and these are the three main approaches:

 - Waterfall method

 The expansion into foreign markets is sequential.
 You basically enter one market at a time and use the knowledge gathered in the previous country to improve the next one

 The expansion happens simultaneously in different countries as it's based on the principle of diversification.
 So instead of putting all eggs in one basket, you attempt to enter as many markets as you can at the same time with a very standardized process

 - Wave strategy

-Like in the sprinkler strategy you also attack many markets at the same time.
+Like in the sprinkler strategy, you also attack many markets at the same time.
 However, contrary to the previous one, you select a specific amount of countries.
-You first need to analyze their culture and business environments and the choose the ones that are more similar to your original market.
+You first need to analyze their culture and business environments and choose the ones that are more similar to your original market.

 If you go for market entry, you need to take into account many different things which might represent a challenge.